 If you or a loved one are having symptoms of a stroke, don't delay.
 Call 911 immediately.

-Other medicines can help prevent a new or future stroke.
+Other medicines can help prevent another stroke.

 Stroke can lead to:

 If you've survived a stroke, there are ways to regain lost function and relearn skills.
 Rehabilitation can help and may include a combination of physical, occupational and speech therapy.
 The goal is to give you the best possibly recovery.